munificent/game-programming-patterns/book/prototype.markdown

 ### Templates

 By <span name="templates">now</span>, most C++ developers are familiar with templates.
-Our generator class needs to construct instances of some type, but we don't want to hard code some specific monster type name.
-The obvious solution then is to make it a *type parameter*, which is what templates let us do:
+Our generator class needs to construct instances of some type, but we don't want to hard code some specific monster class.
+The natural solution then is to make it a *type parameter*, which templates let us do:

 <aside name="templates">

-It's hard to tell if C++ programmers learned to love templates, or if templates just scared some of them completely away from C++.
+I'm not sure if C++ programmers learned to love them, or if templates just scared some people completely away from C++.
 Either way, everyone I see using C++ today uses templates too.

 </aside>